 - Date the herd achieved officially TB free (OTF) status.
 All animals offered for sale should have tested negative for TB and come from an OTF herd.
 However, the length of time that the herd of origin has been TB-free can be an indication of the level of TB risk of sourcing cattle from that herd.
 The longer a herd has been free of TB restrictions, the lower the risk and conversely a herd that has recently come off restrictions is likely to be higher risk.

 Infected cattle do not usually show clinical signs of TB and will look healthy.
 Post-movement testing is another line of defence to detect infected cattle prior to introducing them into your herd, and reduce the risk of them spreading TB to your other cattle.

-Post-movement tests must be completed between 60 and 120 days after an animal has joined an LRA herd.
+Post-movement TB tests must be completed between 60 and 120 days after an animal has joined a herd in the LRA.
 Government-funded TB tests scheduled to take place within the 60-120 day post-movement testing window can be considered valid post-movement tests.
-If possible animals should be isolated until the test results are known.
+If possible, animals should be isolated until the TB test results are known.
 Tests for TB are not perfect and a negative result does not guarantee that the animal is free from TB.
 This is because: